platformsh/platformsh-docs/docs/src/domains/steps/custom-non-production-domains.md

 Note that in the above example, the `Dev` environment needs to exist for you to add the `development.mysite.com` custom domain successfully.
 If the `Dev` environment is later removed, the `development.mysite.com` custom domain is removed too.

-In this case, you can't create a new environment called `Dev` to restore the `development.mysite.com` custom domain.
-You have to create a new `development.mysite.com` custom domain.

 Also, you can't update a custom non-production domain.
 You can only delete it and create a new one as a replacement.